Why the West matters: Free thoughts, people and markets

 That’s ultimately what this talk is about: a celebration of helpful, life-affirming ideas and human flourishing over the centuries in ever-more places.

-The benefit?
 It's time to pause and remember how choice, reason, and criticism of the status quo led to the Western tradition of free thoughts, people and markets.
 It is helpful to recall how we all benefit from that combination and why we should protect and promote it for further human flourishing.